yamhiroto/Hackathon-X-Carrefour-2020/README.md

 ![alt text](https://github.com/yamhiroto/NOSQL-GDELT/raw/master/hackathon-presentation.png)

+### Context
+This Hackathon has been organised by the French Retailer Carrefour and Ecole Polytechnique, which is an institution from IP-Paris
+Contestants were students from different schools, following a data-oriented program.
+Details about IP-Paris available [here](https://www.ip-paris.fr/en/home-en/ "here")

-## Selected Subject : Marketing Mix Modelling
+### Selected Subject : Marketing Mix Modelling

 ## 5 weeks of competition from 3rd February to 7th March 2020